 The Housing Review Board will hear appeals from college students who are required to live on campus and may grant exemptions in cases of medical, psychological or other highly exceptional reasons.
 This board meets at the end of each semester and mid-August to hear appeals for the subsequent semester.

-All applicants must pass their audition/interview and submit a valid SAT or ACT score.
+All applicants must pass their audition/interview.
 In addition, students must satisfy both the Minimum Course Requirements (MCRs) and Minimum Admissibility Requirements (MARs) outlined by the University of North Carolina.

 Minimum Course Requirements (MCRs) of the University of North Carolina: